naringas/blog/_drafts/2021_-03-15-Modal-logics.md

 ---
-title: What is "a logic"?
+title: Modal logics
-tags: mathematics logic
+tags: mathematics logic computing
 excerpt_separator: <!--more-->
 ---

+Part of what I have learned during the almost one year of my masters in computer science has been logic.

+I already knew some logic.
+I knew about [0th order logic](https://en.wikipedia.org/wiki/Zeroth-order_logic) , better known as propositional logic (the rudimentary logic of "not", "and", "or", and "implies").
+And I knew enough [1st order logic](https://en.wikipedia.org/wiki/First-order_logic) (preidate logic) to be able to use use it.
+But this post isn't about them, it's about 20th century contributions to the subject.

+I had already understood that the main difference between these two most-elemental logics is the inclusion of quantifiers ("for all" and "there exists") in the predicate calculus (1st order).

+But there's so much more.
+When one goes on to study how logic itself is made one learns about _metalogical_ concepts such as the syntax and the semantics of a logic.

+All this gets complicated because we use logical reasoning to study logic.
+We are studing that which we use to study!
+This feels to me like investigating how bicycles work by focusing on your bike while you are riding it.
+The complexity arises from looking at your bike instead of at the road while you're cycling.

+<!--more-->

+# Introduction

 Logic is an old subject.
 It's probably even older than Aristotle who studied it quite a lot and is known for making the first formal (i.e. written) attempts at describing what it is and how it works.
+But many others have contributed to its study, mostly philosophers until some time in the 17th century Leibniz started with an even more rigorous (i.e. mathematical) study of logic.

-But that happened thousands of years ago and there have been more recent advances in the topic since then.
+But that happened some 300 of years ago and there have been many technological breakthroughs since then.

-Nowadays there exist two most important basic logics: propositional logic and predicate logic.
-And there's also modal logic.

-I will give a very brief explanation about these first logics.
-Many have written entire books about them many times over.
-And then I will say some more things about modal logic (which I have learned about very recently).

-<!--more-->

-The two most important logics are — for largely historical reasons:
+Automatic logic is very useful because it enables one to be right (correct) without really knowing much about that which one is reasoning about.
+This is very helpful in computing becuse this way we know how to make programs such that when given a truthful (or valid) input will produce truthful outputs.
+In this way logic is the study of truthfulness preserving tranfsormations.
+And computing is all about devices which perform such transormations on their own withouth needing a full-blown awareness about their work.

+It's quite noteworthy that most logic doesn't ever define what truth really is.
+In my opinion this part of why it's so useful; it's not about finding truth as much as it's about not losing it.

+# From logic to logic**s**

+Since way before the 20th century there existed:

 * [0th order logic](https://en.wikipedia.org/wiki/Zeroth-order_logic)
 	More often called [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus) (a.k.a. propositional logic, statement logic, sentential calculus, sentential logic, etc... it's so old it has gathered many names over time)